Joseph Anthony Dugan

 While the Philadelphia Athletics finished in last place for the fifth straight year, Dugan ended that season with a .295 batting average and led all third basemen in the league in fielding, with a .953 percentage.
 A brilliant fielding third baseman, Dugan was outstanding at anticipating a batter.
 He had extraordinary ability to come in on a slowly hit ball and throw out the runner.
 Whether leaping in the air to spear a line drive or picking up a hard hit ground ball one-handed, Dugan made all the plays at third base.
 Some considered him the best third baseman of that era.

 Finally, in 1922 Dugan escaped the fans and the city he hated.
-In a big three-way deal involving Philadelphia, Boston, and Washington, the 25-year-old Dugan was traded to the Red Sox.
+In a big three-way deal involving Philadelphia, Boston, and the Washington Senators, the 25-year-old Dugan was traded to the Red Sox.
 The trade occurred after Washington sent Bing Miller, an outfielder, Jose Acosta, a young Cuban pitcher, and $50,000 to Philadelphia for Dugan.
 Washington then traded Dugan and Frank O'Rourke, an infielder, to Boston for Roger Peckinpaugh, an infielder and former Captain of the New York Yankees (Clark Griffith, President and part owner of the Washington Club, wanted Peckinpaugh as his manager).

 Prior to the deal, the Chicago White Sox, Cleveland Indians, and the Yankees made offers for Dugan.
 Several times, Yankee co-owners Jacob Ruppert and Cap Huston talked trade with Connie Mack and would have paid $50,000 for Dugan, but Mack had declined.